It’s that time of year again, and those nasty yellow flies are biting… here are some tips for armoring yourself

 Personal protective measures include the use of repellants containing DEET (diethyl metatoluamide) applied to exposed skin.
 Wearing physical barriers such as a head net, long sleeve shirts and long pants are effective protection if you must be out in areas where “yellow fly” populations are high.
 Permethrin containing products labeled for application to clothing only, can also be effective in repelling and killing “yellow flies.”
 Thankfully, “yellow fly” season is relatively short, one maybe two months, and then mosquitoes become our major pest.

-Repellents “Cactus Juice” is available at Ace Hardware, and Modica Market in Seaside, also “Swamp Gator” which is available at Frank’s Cash and Carry.
+Non-toxic repellents such as “Cactus Juice” is available at Ace Hardware, and Modica Market in Seaside, also “Swamp Gator” available at Frank’s Cash and Carry.